|

 advice.
 We combine two different brands: Mazuri

-Alpaca Developer.
-See footnote below for more pellet info.
+Alpaca Chews and Hallway Alpaca Developer.
+We like the Hallways best because of it's smaller pellet size.
+See footnote below for a lot more pellet info.

 To